Office of Research

 For questions related to using Tennessee Tech student records for research purposes, please contact the IRB Chairperson, firstname.lastname@example.org.

-For questions related to FERPA policies, please contact the Tennessee Tech FERPA Officer, Brandi Hill, email@example.com.
+For questions related to FERPA policies, please contact the Tennessee Tech FERPA Officer, Brandi Fletcher, email@example.com.

 PLEASE NOTE: The procedures outlined here apply only to proposed projects that intend to use data from Tennessee Tech student records.
 For proposed projects that intend to use student data from any other educational institution, written permission must be provided by authorized personnel at the institution.